QijiaShao/N-euro/README.md

 # N-euro filter demo

-Provides demo code for N-euro Predictor paper..
+Provides demo code for N-euro Predictor paper.

 ## requirement
 1. The main model required for this demo code is the PytorchForecasting library.